 What made the situation more complicated was the fact that finding the root causes of imprecise printing accuracy became more and more difficult.
 Accordingly, it became inevitable for microlithography manufacturers to collaborate with leading chipmakers as well as toolmakers (e.g., coater-developers, etchers, or resist strippers) and photomask, materials (e.g., resist, low-k or high-k materials), and EDA software manufacturers.
-29 In other words, as microlithography tools got closer to the "physico-chemical limits" (Fujimura, 2000), in order to innovate their tools effectively, these workers needed to unite their own element technologies with much wider and potentially more useful ones that existed beyond their corporate boundaries.
-It was at about this time that ASML made great leaps ahead.
+In other words, as microlithography tools got closer to

-27 Photo-sensitive materials coated on wafers.
+&lt;sup>30 Photo-sensitive materials coated on wafers.
 For details, see Wolf, 2004.

-28 This point is emphasized in Suzuki (2003) and in the personal communication with him.
+&lt;sup>31 This point is emphasized in Suzuki (2003) and in the personal communication with him.

-29 EDA means Electronic Design Automation.
+&lt;sup>33 EDA means Electronic Design Automation.
 For the brief and quite understandable explanation of coater-developer, etchers, or resist strippers, low-k or high-k materials, see Wolf, 2004.